muldjord/skyscraper/ARTWORK.md

 ```
 Must be nested inside a layer node.
 This applies a frame to the parent layer.

+NOTE: You can get some cool results by first applying a mask, then applying a frame.
+This is useful for frames that aren't square.

 #### 'file' attribute (Not optional)
 The filename of the [custom image resource](#custom-image-resources) to be used as frame.
 #### 'width' attribute (Optional)